shohne/CarND-Behavioral-Cloning/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This repo contains the code written to complete the project **Behaviorial Cloning** on Udacity Self-Driving Car Nanodegree.
-The goal is train a deep learning model able to control (steer) a car and drive it safely on track.
+This repo contains the written code to complete the project **Behaviorial Cloning** on Udacity Self-Driving Car Nanodegree.
+The goal is to enable a deep learning model to control and drive a car safely on track.

 Prerequisites
 ---
-To run this project, you need [Anaconda 4.5.1](https://anaconda.org/conda-canary/conda/files?version=4.5.1) installed.
-It was tested developed and tested in Windows 10 with CUDA 9 and CUDNN 7.1.
+To run this project, it is necessary [Anaconda 4.5.1](https://anaconda.org/conda-canary/conda/files?version=4.5.1) installed.
+It was tested and developed in Windows 10 with CUDA 9.

 Installation
 ---